 Many employers today offer group short-term disability (some states even require it) and long-term disability insurance.
 Group coverage is usually fairly affordable and easy to get but doesn’t offer much flexibility and pays only a percentage of your salary, usually 50 to 60 percent.
 It may also have a monthly or annual cap well below your typical annual earnings.

 Some professional associations also offer group coverage.
-Like employer group policies, the coverage may be affordable and easy to get, but it may not provide the amount or extent of coverage that you need.
+Like employer group policies, the coverage may be affordable and easy to get, but it might not provide the amount or extent of coverage that you need.
 Individual policies may cost more, but you have more flexibility in structuring the coverage to suit your needs.
 Some options will come at a premium but might well be worth it.

-Pricing for individual coverage will vary depending on
+Pricing for individual coverage will vary depending on:

 - Amount of monthly benefit: Generally, the higher the benefit, the higher the premium.